kukulam/kukulam.github.io/content/posts/why-redis-is-not-designed-for-multi-cloud-environment/index.en.md

 ### Cons
 - configuration complexity
 - limited support for clients and plugins
-- comparing to Redis Sentinel, it has much fewer option for node selection during failover
+- comparing to Redis Sentinel, it has far fewer options for node selection during failover

 # Topology
 Before delving into specific Redis topologies, it's important to grasp the concepts of split brain and quorum consensus.

 ## Split brain
-Let's imagine that we want to deploy Redis cluster using 2 or 3 cloud providers to ensure that Redis will be working during cloud outage.
+Let's imagine that we want to deploy Redis cluster using two or three cloud providers to ensure that Redis will be working during cloud outage.
 When we are using multiple clouds we need to be worried about split brain between clouds.
 Split brain is a situation when one cloud can lose connection to another cloud and both clouds lives independent at the same time.